jetherton/wtm/plugins/searchlocation/readme.txt

 author website: http://www.ushahidi.com

 == Description ==
-Adds a search tool that searches for addresses, decimal latitude and longitude, DHM, and Degree and decimal Minutes.
+Adds a search tool that searches for addresses, decimal latitude and longitude, DMS, and Degree and decimal Minutes.

 == Installation ==
 1. Copy the entire /searchlocation/ directory into your /plugins/ directory.